mui/mui-x/docs/data/tree-view/rich-tree-view/headless/headless.md

 ### Controllable models

 A model is a value that can either be controlled or initialized using a prop.
-The Tree View contains several models like the `expandedNodes` model which contains the id of the nodes currently expanded.
+The Tree View contains several models like the `expandedNodes` model which contains the ids of the nodes currently expanded.

 You can create your own models using the `models` property of your plugin: